Student Vaccination and Enforcement Policies

 Faculty and Staff Vaccination Enforcement Policy

-Beginning August 30, employees who are not in compliance with the vaccination policy will be subject to disciplinary actions.
+Employees who are not in compliance with the vaccination policy will be subject to disciplinary actions.
 This will be a 2-step process.
 Step 1 will be education and a verbal warning.
 Step 2 (to come at least seven days later) will be a written warning and implementation of enforcement measures as appropriate.

 Enforcement measures may include losing eligibility for next year’s merit increase (FY23) and restricted access to professional development and other funds.
 Additionally, staff members may be put on a 1-3-day unpaid disciplinary layoff and faculty may have sabbaticals delayed, loss of summer teaching and Professional Development Funds, or be ineligible for university honorific recognition and awards.
 Other measures are currently being considered.